AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Writing_Data_API.md

   For HTTP requests, the values to be inserted must be formatted as a serialized JSON array of type T. JSON arrays are comma-delimited lists of type T enclosed within square brackets.
 The following code shows a list of three WaveData events that are properly formatted for insertion.
-See the OCS code samples for the complete WaveData example.
+See the SDS code samples for

+  the complete WaveData example.

     	[